Nurse who took prank call about royal Kate found dead

 The radio station launched its stunt in the wake of a frenzy of media attention in Britain and worldwide after officials announced Kate was pregnant with a future British king or queen.

-Two presenters from Australia's 2Day radio station called the hospital early on Tuesday British time, pretending to be William's grandmother Queen Elizabeth and his father, the heir-to-the throne Prince Charles.
+Two presenters from Australia's 2Day radio station called the hospital early on Tuesday British time, pretending to be William's grandmother the Queen and his father, the heir-to-the throne Prince Charles.

 Despite unconvincing accents, presenters Michael Christian and Mel Greig were put through to the ward where Kate was being treated and were given details about how she was faring.